 With a buddy that speaks a foreign language, you also have the best chance to practice the new words you learned.
 Plus, you’ll also have the opportunity to see the difference between stuffy phrasebook examples and the language in its practical form.

 You can learn idioms, slang, and colloquialisms, which any polyglot will tell you is what most languages rely upon in practice.
 Also, you can find someone interested in learning your language.
 That way, you have mutual benefits without taking expensive language courses.
 It is like giving with your right hand and receiving with your left hand!

 Second language learning in this era is much easier than it used to be a few decades ago.
 You have technology everywhere you go!
 You might not have realized how powerful your mobile phone’s language-learning tool can be.

 The best part is that many top ones are free to use.
-Google Translate can be your language buddy.
-Learning Spanish, French, or another target language is possible using the power of Google.
+Babbel or Rosetta Stone can be your language buddy.
+Learning Spanish, French, or another target language is possible while on the go.
 It gives you time to practice speaking and using conversational phrases.
 That way, you can master the language quickly.

 Traveling to a Country Where Your Target Language is Used

 Mastering the basics of a second language requires active learning.
 By that, we mean practicing it now and then.
 You can only get that exposure if you go to where native speakers are.
 You should do it and live among them for some time if you want to know more than just basic conversations.